shivaShahsavari/shivaShahsavari/README.md

-- 👋 Hi
+- 👋 Hi there
-- 👀 Interested in Data science, Machine Learning, Deep Learning, Natural Language Processing
+- 👀 I'm Interested in Data science, Machine Learning, Deep Learning, Natural Language Processing
-- 🌱 Currently Data Science PDEng in TU/e, Netherlands
+- 🌱 Currently Data Science PDEng in TU/e, Netherlands and
-- 💞️ I’m looking to collaborate on open source projects in deep learning
+- 💞️ Looking to collaborate on open source projects in deep learning

 <!---